jonathanjosef91/LeetCode/README.md

 ## Write a solution
+Create a new branch `git checkout -b <yourUserName>/<theProblemName>`

+For example : `git checkout -b jjosef/isPEqualNP`

-To write a new solution, run `python newSolution.py myProblem`.
+Run `python newSolution.py myProblem`.
 The script will create a new template file under the right folder hierarchy and will print its location.

 Please make sure to replace everything need to be replaced.

+Add a few test cases, make sure they're running smoothly.

+Run `build.ps1`.
+If everything is OK, push it and open a PR.

 ## Troubleshooting
 Found something wrong?
 Something that can be optimized?
 Feel free to [open an issue](https://github.com/jonathanjosef91/LeetCode/issues). *please make sure the issue doesn't already exist*